Sztakler/loyalty-points-cli/README.md

 ## Running tests

-Comprehensive unit tests were defined to ensure that business logic and argument parsing work as expected.
-Test are configured to run automatically via Github Actions on each `push` and `pull request`, providing a basic CI.
+Comprehensive unit tests are defined to ensure that business logic and argument parsing work as expected.
+Tests are configured to run automatically via GitHub Actions on each `push` and `pull request`, providing a basic CI.

 To run all tests locally using Bun:
 ```